simonw/datasette-insert/README.md

 Plugins that implement the [permission_allowed()](https://datasette.readthedocs.io/en/stable/plugin_hooks.html#plugin-hook-permission-allowed) plugin hook can take full control over these permission decisions.

+## CORS

+If you start Datasette with the `datasette --cors` option the following HTTP headers will be added to resources served by this plugin:

+    Access-Control-Allow-Origin: *
+    Access-Control-Allow-Headers: content-type,authorization
+    Access-Control-Allow-Methods: POST

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: